Helen Minnis: Research and career

 Her research today considers the clinical aspects and behavioural genetics of attachment disorder.
 She completed her psychiatric training in the University of the West of Scotland before joining the University of Glasgow as a lecturer in 2003.
 Minnis has studied the mental health of adopted children in Scotland.
 She found that nurturing parents were incredibly important in a child's psychological development.
 She has shown that children who suffer from early neglect sometimes have problems with their frontal lobe.
 In Glasgow she has been piloting the New Orleans Intervention Model, which provides attachment-based assessments for the caregiving relationships of children under five.
 The process takes a few months, including intensive trials of treatment to improve the relationships of people in their homes.
 She is Chief Investigator of the BeST^{?} randomised controlled trial that compared the New Orleans Intervention Model with social work services.
 She has been involved with the Scottish Government Scottish Attachment in Action which looks to train and support people about the importance of attachment relationships.
 She has investigated how reactive attachment disorder impacts other developmental disorders, including autism spectrum disorder.

 Minnis is part of the Autism Innovative Medicine Studies-2-Trials that studies the biology and development of autism in an effort to inform new treatments.
 Minnis is a member of the United Kingdom's Black Female Professors Forum.
 She delivered a TEDx talk Lead by admitting you don't know where she spoke about attachment theory and family relationships.
-In 2011 she was elected a Fellow of the Royal College of Psychiatrists.
+In 2011 she was elected a Fellow of the Royal College of Psychiatrists and Fellow of the Academy of Medical Sciences in 2022.